 | | |

-Italian Spumoni Cookies (Cherry, Vanilla and Pistachio)
+Italian Spumoni Cookies (Cherry, Vanilla, and Pistachio)

-Today I’m happy to be bringing you a new favorite Christmas cookie.
-Let me present to you the Italian Spumoni Cookie.
 Layers of cherry, vanilla and pistachio make up this delicious holiday cookie.
-While quite crisp after cooling, they will soften just a bit if you store them in a tupperware or a ziploc overnight.
+While quite crisp after cooling, they will soften just a bit if you store them in a Tupperware or Ziploc overnight.

 Personally I have usually seen the spumoni flavor combination as cherry, chocolate and pistachio, but after researching it I found that vanilla is also used and is labelled as spumoni as well.
 I find the red, white and green to be very festive for the holiday season.
 Adorable and they taste wonderful to boot.
 I adore cherry and pistachio so this cookie is right up my alley.